Hombre2014/My-portfolio/README.md

 ## Acknowledgments

 Thanks to [@gemmen29](https://github.com/gemmen29) George Magdy's contribution in the third part of the project.

-Thnkks to [@nevisende](https://github.com/nevisende) Furkan Denizhan's contribution in mobile menu JS part of the project.
+Thanks to [@nevisende](https://github.com/nevisende) Furkan Denizhan's contribution in mobile menu JS part of the project.

 ## 📝 License